becodeorg/BeCode/event-inside-mybecode.md

 # How and why encode your participation to event inside my.becode.org

 Hi folks!
-We are proud to announce that you can now have access to the **event section** inside my.becode.org.
+We are proud to announce that you can now have access to the [**events section**](https://my.becode.org/eventusers) on [my.becode.org](https://my.becode.org/eventusers).

-What's its purpose?
+## Why do it ?

-To indicate that you participate to events during your path.
+To indicate that you participated in events like hackathons, code initiation for kids, hosted a workshop, went to a conference ...  during your training at BeCode.
-Did you go to a hackathon?
-A code initiation?
-A workshop?
-A conference?

-Did you animate a watch?
-Nice!
-When?
-What was it about?

-Did you animate a workshop?
-Great!
-When?
-What was it about?
+Make sure to also mention each Watch and/or workshop you animated in front of your startup! #publicspeaking #ftw

-For example: "**Meaningful Code by Yann Lemin**" was a **conference** animated **23rd august**.
+For example: "**Meaningful Code by Yann Lemin**" was a **conference** animated on **23rd august 2018**.

 About "**workshop**" and "**workshop animation**":

-- if you participate to a workshop => **workshop**.
+- if you attend a workshop => **workshop**.
 - if YOU ANIMATE the workshop => **workshop animation**

+Happy eventing !